 WINTER SERENITY - Saturday was a day of gloom, chilly winds and snowfall as several events happened throughout the North Woods, including the Phelps Radar Run and Pitlik's Winter Regatta in Sugar Camp.
 Pictured here is a brief glimpse of hazy sunlight through some trees along County Highway D in Sugar Camp. -Staff Photo By JOSEPHINE HINDERMAN

+PUBLISHER'S LETTER

-PUBLISHER'S LETTER On Aging and Invisibility
+On Aging and Invisibility

 Dear Reader.

-As we age, we begin to relinquish the also bring clarity.
-Freed from the need to power and foundation we spent a lifetime building.
+power and foundation we spent a lifetime building.
 The network of friends, family, and community that once anchored us starts to loosen.
 The lives we touched, and that touched us, continue on-but often without us in the same role.
 In the fourth quarter of life, we find ourselves gradually diminished, both in presence and influence.